It’s summer! School’s out, and it’s time for a vacation!

 Prevent Burglary Losses While You’re Away

 While most people think of physical property loss and physical damage when it comes to burglaries and vandalism, it’s also important to remember that there is an emotional cost to these unfortunate events as well.
-It can be scary to know that someone entered your home and were in your personal space when you weren’t there.
+It can be scary to know that someone entered your home and was in your personal space when you weren’t there.
 Furthermore, it’s possible to have valuables that aren’t replaceable stolen, meaning you may never truly get back what you lost.

 When you plan ahead before leaving on a trip and remember to guard against such intrusions, you are helping yourself, and your family prevent this emotional loss.